Polymer/old-docs-site/faq.md

 #### Does {{site.project_title}} work under Content Security Policy (CSP)? {#csp}

 In certain cases, {{site.project_title}} fails under certain [CSP](http://www.html5rocks.com/tutorials/security/content-security-policy/).
 This is because the [HTML Imports](/platform/html-imports.html) polyfill uses XHR to do its magic.
 Native implementations of HTML Imports are needed (see Blink's [crbug.com/240592](http://crbug.com/240592)).
-In the interim, we may prioritize a software solution.
+In the interim, we're working on a solution.

 #### How can I contribute? {#contributing}